xddq/nodejs-typescript-modern-starter/README.md

   there is no need to invoke this manually.
 - `yarn compile` -> Runs the typescript compiler against the typescript codebase.
 Displays any errors if they occur.
-- `yarn compile-watch` -> Runs the typescript compiler every time you make changes to a file.
+- `yarn compile:watch` -> Runs the typescript compiler every time you make changes to a file.
 It is good to open this in another terminal while developing to spot typescript issues.
 - `yarn dev` -> This should be used for running the code while developing.
 It